ibhi/Directives-in-Angular-2.0/README.md

 ## Introduction to Angular 2.0
 "Angular is a development platform for building mobile and desktop web applications.
 Angular includes a wealth of essential features such as mobile gestures, animations, filtering, routing, data binding, security, internationalization, and beautiful UI components.
 It's extremely modular, lightweight, and easy to learn." - angular.io

+If you want to know more about Angular 2.0, visit the official http://angular.io and for learning resources refer [this](https://github.com/timjacobi/angular2-education) which is a collection of links to various learning resources by timjacobi.

 ## Introduction to Directives in Angular 2.0
 There are lot of tutorials on the Internet about creating **Components** (`Components` are basically a sub class of `Directives` and in other words Components are Directives with Views) in angular 2, however there are very less tutorials or explanations about **Directives** in angular 2 and the below is my attempt to fill the void.
 My article below is heavily influenced by the API docs in angular.io site.